Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Grouse Mountain Ski Resort and Year-Round Attraction The Peak of Christmas at Grouse Mountain

-The Peak of Christmas at North Vancouver’s Grouse Mountain is where you’ll find sleigh rides, skating, gingerbread houses, Santa Claus, reindeer and more.
+The Peak of Christmas at North Vancouver’s Grouse Mountain is the place to find sleigh rides, skating, gingerbread houses, Santa Claus, reindeer, and more.

-The festivities usually run from late November to Christmas.
-There are also special activities including fireworks on the mountain on December 31st for New Year’s Eve.
+All of the Christmas festivities at the top of the mountain transform the area into Vancouver’s version of the North Pole.
+The 2025 event takes place from November 21st to December 24th.
+There are also special activities, including fireworks on the mountain, on December 31st for New Year’s Eve.

-Other places where you’ll find amazing Christmas-themed holiday lights include the Festival of Lights at VanDusen Gardens, Canyon Lights at Capilano Suspension Bridge, Christmas Glow and Martini Town in Langley, plus various other attractions elsewhere in the Lower Mainland.
+Other places to find amazing Christmas-themed holiday lights include the Festival of Lights at VanDusen Garden, Canyon Lights at Capilano Suspension Bridge, the Shipyards Christmas Market and Vancouver Christmas Market, plus various other attractions elsewhere in the Lower Mainland.

 See our article about Best Vancouver Christmas Activities to learn about the above and other Lower Mainland Christmas attractions.
-Continue reading below to learn about the Christmas-themed things to see and do at Grouse.
+Continue reading below to learn about the Christmas-themed things to see and do at Grouse this December.

 This article contains the following information about the Peak of Christmas: